- Life & Money

 Making the leap from employee to entrepreneur is no small feat.
 Starting a small business means leaving behind a steady paycheck and benefits.
-And considering that half of businesses fail within their first five years, according to Gallup, it won’t be easy.
+And considering that only half of businesses survive past their first five years, according to the Small Business Association, it won’t be easy.

-Nonetheless, more than 550,000 people take the plunge in the U.S. each month, the 2016 Kauffman Index of Startup Activity found.
+Nonetheless, more than 540,000 people take the plunge in the U.S. each month, the 2017 Kauffman Index of Startup Activity found.
 It makes sense.
-A 2014 study by the University of Phoenix School of Business found nearly 40 percent of working Americans who don’t currently own a business want to.
+A recent UPS small business survey found two-thirds of Americans who don’t currently own a business want to.

 TEST YOUR IDEA